-Plants change as the seasons change.
+Plants and trees detect seasonal changes, and they change accordingly.
 Shrubs, deciduous trees, the grass in your yard, evergreens, and the plants in your garden all adapt themselves to seasonal changes.

 For example, in November, you’ll begin seeing things like azaleas beginning to lose leaves as they turn a yellow or reddish color and begin to fall.
 Shorter days and nights where you start to feel a chill lead to sometimes profound physiological changes in how plants grow and behave.